-The FDP is currently placing the spotlight quite intensively on Christian Lindner.
+The FDP is currently placing the spotlight quite intensively on Christian Lindner during the election campaign.
 Bearing in mind successful international campaigns like Macron and Trump, is that a clever strategy?

 Seen from a digital perspective, I must say that it makes a lot of sense.
 Convincing online presentations work best with clear emotional impact and authenticity.
 This requires the human factor, a person – and when you have the right person, one who can really motivate – content is communicated significantly better.
 Schulz is a great example of this, Christian Lindner does this very skillfully and has a highly personalized communication style and of course the CDU concentrates mainly on Angela Merkel.
 People like it when content is associated with a person and Lindner and Co. simply make that content more tangible.

 If we extract this from the political context and apply it to the B2B and B2C segments: people choose people.

 Can a party’s election campaign strategy be successful without this cult of personality?
 Are there any other promising strategies for success in 2017?

 possible.
 That doesn’t just mean that the policies a party puts forward should be